Skip to main content

 Organic labels

 Many different organic labels exist.
-In the UK they are regulated by the government and nine different organisations are registered to certify organic products.
+In the UK they are regulated by the government, with several different organisations registered to certify organic products.

 The biggest and most recognisable organic label in the UK is the Soil Association.